 Mix meat, onions, tomatoes and seasoning; mix in rice.

-Stuff peppers with mixture and sprinkle with cheese; pour water in bottom of dish.
+Stuff peppers with mixture; pour water in bottom of dish.

 Serve with cold sour cream.